rsalghanim/CS392Project-1/README.md

-# v.0.2.0 Release
-in this release, the GUI is updated, and the system is functioning quite a bit.

 # Task 2
 in this task, We set up the webpage to run in a local host(port:8000).
 In order to run the system .